 Water is the principal factor limiting forage production on this site.
-This site is dominated by soils in hydrologic groups B, C, and D. Infiltration is moderate to slow and runoff potential for this site varies from moderate to high depending on soil hydrologic group and ground cover.
+This site is dominated by soils in hydrologic group D. Infiltration is moderate and runoff potential for this site varies from moderate to high depending on ground cover.
 In many cases, areas with greater than 75 percent ground cover have the greatest potential for high infiltration and lower runoff.
 An example of an exception would be where shortgrasses form a strong sod and dominate the site.
 Areas where ground cover is less than 50 percent have the greatest potential to have reduced infiltration and higher runoff (refer to NRCS Section 4, National Engineering Handbook (USDA-NRCS, 1972-2012) for runoff quantities and hydrologic curves).